Mellanox/linux-sysinfo-snapshot/README-sysinfo-snapshot.txt

 * The later commands/functions can be added to the output by providing one of the flags/options -fw|--firmware
 * You may consider little delay if -fw|--firmware is provided

+- PCIE related server commands/functions:
+* e.g. lspci -vvvxxxxx
+* These commands/functions can be added to the output by providing --pcie flag/option

 - By default I2C firmware related server commands/functions are not added to the output
 * They can be added to the output by providing the flag/option '--mtusb'